Kenneth Kister

-Kenneth F. Kister (born November 3, 1935) is an academic, professor of library science and authority in the field of reference and information sources.
+Kenneth F. Kister (November 3, 1935 – September 21, 2022) was an academic, professor of library science and authority in the field of reference and information sources.

 Career

-As an academic he taught in the 1960s on "Intellectual Freedom and Censorship".
-As an author, he edited Kister's Best Encyclopedias and Kister's Best Dictionaries, and has written on the history of librarianship.
+As an academic Kister taught in the 1960s on "Intellectual Freedom and Censorship".
+As an author, he edited Kister's Best Encyclopedias and Kister's Best Dictionaries, and wrote on the history of librarianship.

-He is also the biographer of influential librarian and editor Eric Moon.
+He was also the biographer of influential librarian and Library Journal editor, Eric Moon.